whisthq/whist/README.md

 **Feature branches are named as follows:**

 -   Project-specific feature branches (i.e. those restricted to a single top-level directory in the repo) are named in the form `<author>/<project>/<feature-verb>`.
-For instance, a branch authored by Savvy and designed to make the ECS host service llama-themed would be called `djsavvy/ecs-host-service/add-llama-theme`.
+For instance, a branch authored by Savvy and designed to make the Host Service llama-themed would be called `djsavvy/ecs-host-service/add-llama-theme`.
 -   Broader feature branches that touch multiple projects should be named in the form `<author>/<feature-verb>`.

 Note that the last part of the branch name should almost always be an **action** instead of an object (i.e. `add-llama-theme` instead of `llama-theme`).
 This makes commit logs much easier to parse.